 Traditonal Batak houseAfter breakfast check out from your hotel in Samosir and return by boat to the mainland at Parapat.
 Continue your journey for Padang Sidempuan.
 Visit Lumban Binanga Village and the small town Balige with its rich ornamented market hall along the winding road to Tarutung.
 The trip to Padang Sidempuan (ca. 210 km) will take the whole day.

 Equator MonumentThe drive from Padang Sidempuan to Bukittinggi (ca. 250 km) is the quintessential Sumatran journey.
 You will see the beauty of the land with its green mountains, fertile valleys the many rivers and the friendly faces of the people.
 On your way south you will cross the equator.
 There is even an equator Monument at Bonjol.
 The region is also known for the Rafflesia, named after Sir Thomas Stamford Raffles.

 Day 9: Bukittinggi (B/L)

 Bukittinggi HouseStart in the morning with a sightseeing tour of Bukittinggi.
 You will see the Ngarai Sianok, a sweeping valley near the city, the clock tower Jam Gadang and the local markets Pasar Tasa and Basar Bawah.
 Kota Gadang is a center of arts and crafts.
 The artists are known for detailed silver and gold works and beautiful embroidery.
-The Sultans's Palace of Pagaruyung is an example for the typical Minangkabau architecture.
-Before returning to the hotel you will also visit the batu tulis, a stone inscripted in several languages dating back to king Adityawarman in the 14th century.
+The Sultans's Palace of Pagaruyung (Minangkabau: Istano Basa Pagaruyung) is an example of the typical Minangkabau architecture.
+Before returning to the hotel, you will also visit the batu tulis, a stone in scripted in several languages dating back to king Adityawarman in the 14th century.